alemures/utjs/README.md

-ut
+utjs
 ==

-ut is a high performance library with some common functions like sort, concatArrays, randomString, stringToNumber, etc.
+utjs is a high performance library with some common functions like sort, concatArrays, randomString, stringToNumber, etc.

 #### Functions
 ```